 It’s also a curious country for another reason.
 When I first moved there I was running a rural development agency working with village people in local business development.
 I was surprised at how difficult it was to teach business concepts.
 I’d worked in rural Africa and Central and South America, so I had a sense of how rapidly people picked up concepts.

 What I finally realized was that not one person in any of the business classes that I taught in the Solomons had anyone among their families or friends who was in business.
 I was used to Africa, where the guy patching the cooking pots for money or trade had a great-great-grandfather who did the same thing, trading with the Arabs or someone else.
 But in the Solomons, there were no second-generation business people of any kind.
 Until World War II there was little contact with the outside world, because it was a hotbed of malaria, one of those places called the “white man’s grave”.
 No lie.
 I had malaria three times, plus one recurrence.
 But I digress.

 As a result of only recently joining the modern world, the country is in the earliest stages of economic development.
 The work force is generally uneducated, inexperienced, and unused to the work environment.
-Don’t get me wrong, they are great people, I have many long-time friends there.
+Don’t get me wrong, they are great people, hard-working, full of laughter.
+I have many long-time friends there.
 But it is hard to find experienced workers, there is so little opportunity for them to learn how to do a job, any job.

 One of the advantages of living in a small poor island nation is that the economics are very visible and simple.
 Let me recount for you the story of the nail mill in Honiara, the capital of the Solomon Islands.
 Of course, it was the only nail mill in the country.
 Simple economy.